duddex/ESP8266_AppleMIDI_MCP4728_MIDI2CV/README.md

 * D2 is also internal LED
   * If D2 is low, the LED is on
   * IF D2 in high, the LED is on
+* It is possible that the trigger output is too short
+  * You can use the _DGate_ module from Bogaudio (https://library.vcvrack.com/Bogaudio/Bogaudio-DGate) to extend the trigger length.
+See example below
 * Higher latency when debug output is enabled
   * Remove the `DBG(F("ControlChange")` line in `setHandleControlChange` if you the latency gets too high